Insider Trading Policy

 PROHIBITION ON PLEDGING

-Because a margin sale or foreclosure sale may occur at a time when you are aware of material nonpublic information or otherwise not permitted to trade in Hormel Foods securities, all officers and directors are prohibited from holding Hormel Foods securities in a margin account or pledging Hormel Foods securities as collateral for a loan.
+Because a margin sale or foreclosure sale may occur at a time when an officer or director of Hormel Foods is aware of material nonpublic information or otherwise not permitted to trade in Hormel Foods securities, all officers and directors are prohibited from holding Hormel Foods securities in a margin account or pledging Hormel Foods securities as collateral for a loan.

 PENALTIES FOR INSIDER TRADING